01 / ABOUT

 Why we're called Seen Place

-We took the name because that moment is what we are building toward.
+We took the name because that moment is what we build toward.
 The parts of us that most need attention are often the least seen.
-The infrastructure of attention runs the other way.
 Platforms harvest.
 Algorithms flatten.
 The interior life gets compressed into content.
+Seen Place exists to push back against that flattening, and to move toward the ones still in the wilderness.

 03 / CRITERIA